developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ###Q: What is an OEMConfig schema?

-**A: An OEMConfig schema is the Managed Configuration schema that defines the Managed Configurations exposed by an OEMConfig application** running on a device manufactured by the corresponding OEM.
+**A: An OEMConfig schema is the Managed Configuration schema that defines the MCs exposed by an OEMConfig application** running on a device manufactured by the corresponding OEM.

 -----